Nicolee426/Nicolee426.github.io/source/_posts/draftreport.md

 tags:
   - Quant
 date: 2024-08-23 14:40:22
+sticky: 10
 ---

 ### Introduction
+Updated on 26/9: Really surprised that my mentor texted me and told me that my normalized method has improved their factors' performances.
+Hence for safety concern, I decide to close method 5 from now on:）I guess later in the reading week, when I'm not that busy for my studying, I can spare some time working on some posts again.

 The raw signals generated from different logics and data sources can vary greatly, with differing value ranges.
 To better compare these signals in later stages and facilitate their integration into machine learning models, signal standardization is necessary.
 In long-short strategies, the sign of the signal typically indicates whether to go long or short, while the magnitude of the signal determines the position size.
 Therefore, a range of [-1,1] (where all signal values are mapped to this interval) is selected to achieve this standardization goal.
 The following sections will discuss several commonly used signal standardization methods and their applicability in different scenarios.
 For demonstration purposes, the momentum of the *** Index is chosen as the raw signal in the subsequent discussion.